himanshukadian/priceIQ/README.md

 A modular, mock-first Python monorepo for global price intelligence with microservice-like components.
 This platform provides end-to-end price comparison capabilities across multiple e-commerce sites and countries.

+**Note:** Not all sites support all categories in every country.
+The platform is category-aware and robust to missing data for unsupported (site, category, product) combinations.

 ## 🏗️ Architecture

 The platform follows a modular microservice architecture with clear separation of concerns: